Empowering members to take global action

 This means that Open Social can create a Greenwire community template and easily deploy and customize it for each NRO migrating to Open Social.
-In addition, all the platforms can be updated with the press of a button!
+In addition, all the platforms can be updated simultaneously.

-Currently, Open Social serves 10 unique Greenpeace NROs, each with their own Greenwire platform.
+Currently, Open Social serves 10 unique Greenpeace National and Regional Organisations, each with their own, independent Greenwire platform.

-Open Social created new group types for Greenwire when they migrated to Open Social.
+New group types for Greenwire after migrating to Open Social.

 This group type allows community members to choose how members can join groups and the content visibility options for the content inside this group.